 Address: Dormy House Hotel, Willersey Hill, Broadway, Worcestershire WR12 7LF

-Discover more exceptional spa hotels in the Cotswolds.
+Discover more exceptional spa hotels in the Cotswolds in my guide.

 4. Barnsley House